RESTyard/RESTyard/README.md

 }
 ```

-Ther must be a companion route which receives the query object and returns the query result:
+There must be a companion route which receives the query object and returns the query result:
 ``` csharp
 [HttpGetHypermediaObject("Query", typeof(HypermediaCustomerQueryResult))]
 public async Task<ActionResult> Query([FromQuery] CustomerQuery query)